-I measured my extra time involved in providing water to hutch calves at Noblehurst dairy.
-That time included loading water in barrels on the feeding cart, dumping water pails and delivering the water.
-As long as the water did not freeze I spent 1 minute per day per calf to provide water both at AM and PM feeding.
-During freezing weather I spent twice as long to provide water 2 times daily.
+I measured my extra time involved in providing water to hutch calves at Noblehurst.
+As long as the water did not freeze, I spent no more than 25 minutes per 100 calves per day to provide water per feeding at AM and PM.
+That time included only dumping water pails and delivering the water.
+It did not include the time to fill the water barrels on my feeding cart.
+During freezing weather, I spent longer, maybe twice as long to provide water per feeding.
+When wind chills were below 0°F I only fed water once a day in late morning.